stone-payments/stoneco-guidelines/backend/python/README.md

    |- module1.py
 ```

-In this case, the content of my_program.py wil be this:
+In this case, the content of my_program.py will be this:

 ```python
 import lib.module1